fiddling around the world

 HOW TO BUY "DISCOVERING ROCK VIOLIN "

-Non-UK residents, but in the EU, can order by adding £3 for postage.
-If you're outside the EU sorry, you'll have to buy it elsewhere.
+Non-UK residents, but in the EU, can order by adding £8 for postage.
+If you're outside the EU add £10 for postage.

 Chris Haigh is a freelance fiddle player based in London.
 His playing covers a huge range of styles, all played with commitment and authority.
 He has played on over 70 albums.
 He has two book published by Spartan Press; "Fiddling aroud the World" and "Any fool can write Fiddle Tunes", and "The Fiddle Handbook" is published by Backbeat/Hal Leonard.
 Exploring Jazz violin is published by Schott.